States Assembly: Establishment

 Originally the Royal Court had legislative power but by the sixteenth century a legislative assembly within the Royal Court was convened.
-The Royal Court and the States both legislated until with the fixing in 1771 of the Code des Lois it was established that the States had a legislative monopoly.

 The earliest extant Act of the States dates from 1524.
 The States are mentioned in a document of 1497 regarding the endowments of the grammar schools; by 1526 attendance by members at the assembly was evidently a requirement, as in that year the Rector of St Mary was fined for failure to attend.